 One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.86% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Castro Valley, however, is that residents on average have to contend with a long commute, spending on average 34.55 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Although the majority of commuting trips in the town are by private automobile, Castro Valley is somewhat unusual for a town of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Castro Valley area by reducing both traffic and air pollution.

-The per capita income in Castro Valley in 2010 was $38,897, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $155,588 for a family of four.
-However, Castro Valley contains both very wealthy and poor people as well.
+The per capita income in Castro Valley in 2018 was $52,413, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $209,652 for a family of four.

 The most common language spoken in Castro Valley is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.